Deep meanings sicken and heal.

 in their thinking, people are natural signifiers.

 That’s what ‘thinking’ means… by the way.
 So as you see, also thinking about thinking.
 Each thought is a manipulation of meanings.
-A number of issues that are manipulated that way at significance level, exist by themselves.
-A number of other issue do not.
+Many issues that are manipulated that way at significance level, exist by themselves.
+Many other issues do not.
 The thinking itself doesn’t furthermore care about this.

 Deep meaning is the only thing that really motivates someone, so literally: moves someone from within.